MrAlexSee/InterviewTopics/README.md

 #### Variadic functions

-A [variadic](http://en.cppreference.com/w/cpp/utility/variadic) function allows for any number of arguments.
+A [variadic](http://en.cppreference.com/w/cpp/utility/variadic) function allows for the use of any number of arguments.

 ```cpp
 void printInts(const char *fmt, ...)